 Better CAPTCHA Through Encryption

-Of course this begs the question, how do I know the answer submitted in the form is the answer to the question I asked?
+Of course this raises the question, how do I know the answer submitted in the form is the answer to the question I asked?
 Remember, never trust your inputs, even form submissions can easily be tampered with.

 Well one way is to give the client the answer in some manner that it can’t be read and can’t be tampered with.
 Encryption to the rescue!